alexchenhz/salary-negotation/README.md

 Each candidate agent should be able to observe

-- the number of employer agents still hiring
+- job openings (which employer agents are still hiring)
-- their current offers and their values
+- their current offers (with offer value and expiration)
+- their rejected offers (with offer value)
-- their previous offers and their values
+- their counter offers (counter offer value, also store original offer details)

 Each employer agent should be able to observe

-- the number of candidates still applying
+- job applicants (which candidates have applied for the job)
+- outstanding offers (candidate, offer value, and expiration)
-- how many offers remaining
+- declined offers (candidate, offer value)
-- how much budget remaining
-- who rejected an offer + details of that rejected offer
+- counter offers (new offers made from candidates, with offer value)
+- rejected counter offers (counter offers the employer agent has rejected)
+- remaining budget (employer will have a limitted amount of resoures to allocate across all job offers, cannot pay everyone as high of a number as possible)

 `step`

 At each step, agents should take an action.

-Possible actions for candidates:
+Candidate actions:

 - Apply to job
 - Accept offer
-- Negotiate offer (counter-offer)
+- Negotiate offer (make a counter-offer)
 - Reject offer

 Possible actions for employers:

-- Reject candidate
+- Reject applicant
-- Make offer
+- Make offer (or make counter counter-offer)
 - Accept counter-offer
-- Make counter counter-offer
 - Reject counter-offer

 How many actions can employers/candidates do at once?